Covid-19 Duty of Care Statement

-Please also scan the Q code at the school to register your attendance.
+Please be sure to scan the QR code every time to attend classes to register your attendance.
 To do this you will need to download the NHS Covid-19 app on your device.
-The Q code can be found on the external doors and in each room at the school.
+The QR code poster can be found on the external doors and in each room at the school.

-- One-way systems are in place where practicable.
+- One-way systems are in place for students, where practicable.

-- Each class has a designated toilet which is cleaned after each session.
+- Each class has a designated toilet which is cleaned before and after each session.

-- Shared points of contact (‘touch points’) such as door handles and switches, sockets are cleaned after each class.
+- Shared points of contact (‘touch points’) such as door handles and switches, sockets are cleaned before and after each class.

-- Any shared equipment, furniture, touched surfaces and sink areas are cleaned after each class, this includes touchpoints on easels and boards.
+- Shared equipment, furniture, touched surfaces and sink areas are cleaned before and after each class, this includes touchpoints on easels and boards.

-- Windows will be opened in each studio to increase ventilation.
-This is subject to weather conditions.
+- Windows will be opened in each studio, subject to weather conditions, to increase ventilation.
+Subject to weather conditions.

 - All rubbish bins have been changed to pedal bins.

 As much as we would like to, we are not able to operate the common room as before.
 Tea breaks can still be taken inside each studio or outdoors, if the weather allows.
 We will provide tea, coffee, hot water and milk but not specialist tea bags or biscuits, as before.
 We also ask you to bring your own mug to classes to minimise sharing of equipment.

-- Drapes, blind pulleys, portable spotlights and heaters must only be handled by your tutor.
+- Drapes, blind pulleys, portable spotlights and heaters must only be touched by tutors.

-- Drawers, cupboards and shelves must only be handled by tutors – please ask if you need something.
+- Drawers, cupboards and shelves must only be touched by tutors.

 We will be running the school shop as usual from the common room so please bring some loose change with you.
-Unfortunately, we won’t be able to offer change at this time.
-We will shortly be expanding the school shop as we will be working together with the Broad Canvas to bring you a better range of art supplies.
+Unfortunately, we won’t be able to offer change at this time though.
+We will also be selling visors for £3 each.

 We know everyone is respectful, however we would ask that if you do have any Covid-19 symptoms to call and let us know you will not be attending the school and seek professional guidance.
 Please also let us know immediately if you, or anyone you have been in contact with, develops symptoms and has visited the school within the previous 14 days.

-Opera Anywhere have provided their rehearsal space at Bayworth Chapel to the Art School in order for some of the classes to continue to take place, following the government guidelines.
-The Monday afternoon watercolour class with George Boyter, the Tuesday morning and afternoon life classes with Neil Drury and Wednesday morning and afternoon classes with Allyson Austin.
+Opera Anywhere are continuing to provide their rehearsal space at Bayworth Chapel to the Art School in order for some of the classes to continue to take place, following government guidelines.

 Directions from the Art School to Bayworth Chapel are as follows: From the Art School drive towards the Flowing Well, bear left and follow the lane for about 1/2 mile until you reach Bayworth Village, drive through a row of houses on the left and right, past the green on the right and follow the road around a sharp bend to the left.
 After 6 houses on the left you will reach Bayworth Chapel.
 You may prefer to park at the art school and walk to the chapel, which is about a 10 minute walk however there is parking for 12 cars parked carefully at the chapel.
 Please enter the Chapel at the front of the building and not through the hall doorway at the rear of the car park, the Hall and office at the rear is rented out to Heelas Heating.